sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 "But it is.
 It's a version of you that couldn't take the endless loops of genocide, that thought the ends might justify the means. *You* managed to avoid that.
 Take solace in the fact that Papyrus is still with him *in spirit*."

-"Oooh, *that's* what that is," Flowey suddenly said, understanding.
+"Oooh, *that's* what that is," Flowey suddenly said.
 "I thought the guy had lost his marbles."

 "No, well... that's Killer, I suppose."
 Chara shrugged.
 "He's the one that really went off the deep end to become who he is now."